hariszaf/microbetag/docs/modules/modules.md

-Here is a toy example to calculate the two indices as shown in the PhyloMint paper:
+Here is a toy example to calculate the two indices as shown in the PhyloMInt paper:

 ![seed scores example](../../assets/images/seed-scores-examples.png)
 <!-- In metabolic pathway A, SeedSetA consists of metabolites A, F, G, and H;